dalecurtis/video-animation-frame/explainer.md

 # Implementation Details
 * When texImage2D() or drawImage() is called during an active VideoFrameRequestCallback, implementations should ensure that the video frame used is the one matching the active callback.
 * Just like window.requestAnimationFrame(), callbacks are one-shot. video.requestAnimationFrame() must be called again for the next frame.
+* For protected content or cases where video frame details should not be surfaced, implementations should be allowed to surface a NotSupportedError.
+If the animation frame is requested before the protection status is known, an empty callback can be triggered once known.

 # Open Questions / Notes